Fati Abubakar

 Fati Abubakar is a Nigerian photojournalist and documentary photographer.

 Life and work

-Abubakar was born and raised in Maiduguri, Nigeria.
+Abubakar was born and raised in Maiduguri, Borno State, Nigeria.
+After obtaining her Master's Degree in Public Health and Health Promotion from the South Bank University in London in 2015, Fati, upon her return to her hometown, took up photography.

 Her work has been published in The New York Times, CNN Africa, BBC and Voice of America.
 She works primarily to document the travails of Borno, including the Boko Haram insurgency.
 She has a project called Bits of Borno.